Massive MIMO-ISAC System With 1-Bit ADCs/DACs: Performance Analysis and Metrics

 \begin{remark} The state-of-the-art literature \cite{stein2013quantization,mo2017hybrid,roth2017achievable} in the communications domain has also concluded that 1-bit ADCs result in a 1.96dB performance loss.
 These works \cite{stein2013quantization,mo2017hybrid,roth2017achievable} are based on the conventional Bussgang model \cite{papoulis1965random}, which approximates the quantized signal after 1-bit ADCs using a linear model.
 In contrast, our analysis is based on statistical reasoning and independently arrives at the same conclusion.
 This highlights the fundamental distinction between our approach and existing work. \end{remark}

+\begin{remark} In above formulations and \textit{Insight \ref{ins:2}}, $N_{\mathrm R}\to\infty$ is introduced only to obtain a tractable asymptotic analysis.
+In practice, $N_{\mathrm R}$ is large but finite, and our simulations (See Section \ref{Sec:6}) show that a moderate array size already well matches the asymptotic analysis, indicating that our formulations and \textit{Insight \ref{ins:2}} remain valid without requiring an excessively large $N_{\mathrm{R}}$.
+This implies that employing 1-bit ADCs in realistic massive MIMO is theoretically and practically efficient. \end{remark}

-\textit{Insight \ref{ins:1}} reveals that it is reasonable to choose the QSCNR as the radar performance metric for 1BitISAC with massive MIMO.
-Furthermore, \textit{Insight \ref{ins:2}} implies that equipping 1-bit ADCs leads to only about $1.96$dB SCNR loss, while significantly reducing the hardware cost and power consumption caused by massive MIMO, mathematically verifying the effectiveness of adopting 1-bit ADCs in massive MIMO.
+\textit{Insight \ref{ins:1}} reveals that it is reasonable to choose the QSCNR as the radar performance metric for 1BitDFRC with massive MIMO.
+Moreover, \textit{Insight \ref{ins:2}} indicates that the use of 1-bit ADCs results in only a $1.96$ dB SCNR degradation, yet achieves significant savings in hardware cost and power consumption for massive MIMO, thereby confirming the effectiveness of 1-bit ADC adoption.